Martin Luther King, Jr. Park

 The park’s most significant feature is the five-acre wading pool that once attracted thousands of people from the region.
 It is unfortunate that a generation of East Side residents has only experienced this feature as a barren, cracked, concrete basin.
 We are pleased to announce that with funding from the City of Buffalo, Phase 2 of the Wading Pool restoration was completed in 2013.
 The splash pool was expanded to cover almost half of the pool area with a completely replaced basin which will be flooded in the fall and spring as a five acre reflective pool.
 The reflective pool will serve as a skating facility in the winter as weather allows.

-Summer is here!
-The MLK Jr. Park Splash Pad is a designated BlueCross BlueShield of WNY Healthy Zone and is opened Monday to Sunday, from 11:00 a.m. – 7:00 p.m., weather dependent.
+The MLK Jr. Park Splash Pad is a designated BlueCross BlueShield of WNY Healthy Zone and is open over the summer through Labor Day, Monday to Sunday, from 11:00 a.m. – 7:00 p.m., weather dependent.

 Splash Pad Rules